LanHikari22/LanHikari22/README.md

 Feel free to contact me at mailto:lanhikarixx@gmail.com!

-I am open for work if you would like to discuss.
+I am open for work or collaboration if you are interested!

 ## Fun Stats